Science and Technology

 “It’s an engineering system that involves various components, from electrical engineering to mechanical engineering, communications, protocols, and software.
 It’s a multidisciplinary project, which is great for helping to train good engineering professionals and therefore something that should be cherished at school”, explains Rui Rocha, a professor at Técnico and the project’s coordinator.
 “If I had the money, I’d buy a satellite straight off the shelf.
 But that’s not what we want – we want to learn by doing, we want to master the technology and, from that point of view, this project was extremely important as we decided to do everything”, he adds.

 The project is coordinated by Rui Rocha, a professor in the Department of Electrical and Computer Engineering (DEEC) at Técnico, a researcher at Instituto de Telecomunicações (IT), director and one of the founders of the IST NanosatLab.
 The project had the financial support of Técnico, Instituto de Engenharia de Sistemas e Computadores, Investigação e Desenvolvimento (INESC-ID), Instituto de Telecomunicações (IT), and the Mechanical Engineering Institute (IDMEC).
-A team of researchers at the Institute for Systems and Robotics (ISR-Lisboa) and several companies linked to the sector also participated in the project.
+A team of researchers at the Institute for Systems and Robotics (ISR-Lisboa) and several companies operating in the sector also participated in the project.

 The live launch broadcast of Ariane 6 can be watched at 7.30 p.m.